metabase/metabase/docs/users-guide/04-asking-questions.md

 ## Picking data

 The data section is where you select the data you want to work with.
-Here you'll pick a [Model][model], a table from a database, or a saved question.
+Here you'll pick a [model][model], a table from a database, or a saved question.
 You can click on a table to select which columns you want to include in your results.

-You can also select multiple tables from the same data source by [joining them](./join.md).
+You can also select multiple tables from the same database by [joining them](./join.md).

 ## Filtering